 - Group Metrics: View your groups most important metrics at any time.
 Track everything!.

 - Group Permissions: You can dictate which category of members in your group, are able to access specific areas of content.

 - World Class Support: If you need questions answered or want to chat directly with the team working behind the scenes, you can do so!

 - World Class Team Behind The Scenes: The people responsible for building Skool are world class coders, CMO’s, copywriters, and leaders of their craft.

-- Built In Community Calendar: Community events are public for all members view & be a part.
+- Built In Community Calendar: Community events are public for all members to view & be a part of.